pytorch/torchtune/CONTRIBUTING.md

 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").

 &nbsp;

-## Contributor License Agreement ("CLA")
-In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Meta's open source projects.

-Complete your CLA here: <https://code.facebook.com/cla>

-&nbsp;

-## Issues
-We use GitHub issues to track public bugs.
-Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-Meta has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-In those cases, please go through the process outlined on that page and do not file a public issue.

-&nbsp;